mhenke/CFML-in-100-minutes/cfml100mins.markdown

 ## 6. Queries

 A query is a request to a database.
 The query can ask for information from the database, write new data to the database, update existing information in the database, or delete records from the database.
-Each time you query a database with CFML, you get the data (the recordset) and the query variables; together they make up the query object. "cfquery" passes SQL statements to the "datasource".
+Each time you query a database with CFML, you get the data (the recordset) and the query variables; together they make up the query object. ```cfquery``` passes SQL statements to the "datasource".
 The "datasource" is set in the ColdFusion administrator.

 #### Tag